georgiavillapouca/coursera-datascience-getting-cleaning-data/CodeBook.md

 # The file 'run_analysis.r' implement these steps:
-- Checks if the file exists, otherwise it downloads;
+- Checks if the file exists and, if not, it downloads;
-- Checks if the file has already been extracted to the directory;
+- Checks if the file has been extracted to the directory;
-- Load both test and train data;
+- Load test and train data;
 - Load the features and activity labels;
 - Extract the mean and standard deviation column names and data;
 - Process the data;
-- Merge and creates data set:
+- Merge and create the data set;
-- The result is saved as a txt file - the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
-There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.
+- The result is saved as a txt file - the first column contains subject IDs, the second column contains activity names, and then the averages for each of the 66 attributes are in columns 3...68.
+There are 30 subjects and 6 activities.